dannyshaw/console-trap/README.md

 A simple wrapper for console allowing the capturing calls to all methods on the console object.

-It will create a wrapper for every method that the console object has in the browser/environment it is run under and save all calls against the object to a buffer that can be queried for testing, or other, purposes.
+Creates a wrapper for every method in the console object.
+Saves all calls against the object to a buffer that can be queried for testing or other purposes.

-I wrote this to facilitate the testing of modules used in design/development that write to the console as a method of feedback
+I wrote this to facilitate the testing of devtools used in design/development that log/warn to console as a method of feedback

 ## Installation